atharvahude/Lidar-Obstacle-Detection/README.md

 # C++ implementation of Lidar Obstacle Detection using Point Cloud Library

 <img src="media/demo2.gif" width="700" height="400" />

 ## Overview

 This project is part of the Udacity Sensor Fusion nanodegree program.
 It focuses on detecting obstacles using Lidar data, implementing segmentation, clustering, and tracking of objects.
+The repo has my own implementations of the Ransac and Clustering algorithms as well.

 ## Project Structure